 It looks like it’s from the future

-Being an update to a post that originally ran in November 2016, the previous comments are below, and I would encourage you to reach out and share your thoughts or questions as well.
-I’m hoping he pros and con’s and who should buy will help differentiate some of the options.
+This is an update to a post that originally ran in November 2016, with the previous comments below, which I would encourage you to read and reach out and share your thoughts or questions as well.
 Thanks for reading.